Visionary of the American Valentine, Esther Howland, (1828-1904).

 While Esther Howland was never married, she created an empire of love and beauty in her Valentines.

-Shortly after her death in 1904, a newspaper article dubbed her “The Mother of the American Valentine” and her legacy continues to the present day.
+Shortly after she died in 1904, a newspaper article dubbed her “The Mother of the American Valentine,” and her legacy continues today.